History of Le Moyne Dolphins men's basketball (1992–1997): Gambling suspensions and Sandel shines (1993–1994)

 After starting the season with three road losses, the Dolphins hosted Roberts Wesleyan on November 29, and fell behind 13–2 and 18–6.
 Dan Sandel then dominated the paint on the offensive end, scoring 20 first-half points, as Le Moyne finished the half on a 33–12 run to take a nine-point lead at the break.
-Andre Dearing carried the load in the second half, scoring 17 points after intermission.
+Andre Dearing carried the load in the second half, scoring 17 points after intermission, as the Dolphins won, 88–71.
 Sandel finished with 30 points and 11 rebounds.
 Dearing also scored 30 points and had five steals.
 Freshman Rob Atene scored three points and had seven assists for Le Moyne.
 Mike Montesano and Adam Stockwell remained suspended for violating team rules.

 The Dolphins hosted Mount Saint Mary (NY) in the opening round of their Coca-Cola Holiday Inn Carrier Circle Classic on December 10.
 After claiming a 14-point lead at imtermission, a 16–7 Le Moyne run to open the second half put the game away, and the Dolphins won, 97–56.
 Dan Sandel scored 19 points and grabbed 12 rebounds to lead Le Moyne, which had six players score in double figures.
 Andre Dearing scored 16 points and had team-highs of seven assists and five steals for the Dolphins.
 Mike Montesano remained suspended for violating team rules.
 Adam Stockwell's suspension ended after the season's first four games, but he and Bryan Menar each missed their second straight contest.
 Both were suffering from mononucleosis.

 The following evening, Dan Sandel scored 27 points and grabbed 18 rebounds, leading the Dolphins to a 90–81 victory over Mercyhurst in the tournament final.
 Rob Atene scored eight points and had seven assists for Le Moyne.
 Sandel was the tournament's most valuable player and was joined on the all-tournament team by teammates Andre Dearing and Joe Girard.
 The Dolphins continued playing without Mike Montesano, Adam Stockwell and Bryan Menar.
 Sandel was named NECC player of the week and made the ECAC honor roll on December 13.

 After serving a four-game suspension and missing three more contests with mononucleosis, Adam Stockwell returned to the lineup in the Dolphins' wire-to-wire 79–63 win at Keene State on January 4, 1994.
 Dan Sandel scored 22 points and snatched 12 rebounds to lead Le Moyne.
 Stockwell finished with 11 points.
 The Dolphins improved to 4–4 overall and 1–0 in NECC play.

 Mike Montesano made his season debut after serving an eight-game suspension in the Dolphins' 68–65 loss at Franklin Pierce on January 5.
 Dan Sandel scored a game-high 19 points for Le Moyne.
 Montesano finished with six points.

-Dan Sandel was named NECC co-player fo the week on January 10, after averaging 19.3 points and 12.7 rebounds per game and shooting 64% from the field in three games.
+Dan Sandel was named NECC co-player of the week on January 10, after averaging 19.3 points and 12.7 rebounds per game and shooting 64% from the field in three games.